evewspace/eve-wspace/doc/source/install_ubuntu_apache_mysql.rst

 :command:`$ sudo service supervisor start`

-And confirm that both started successfully:
+And confirm that celeryd started successfully:

 :command:`$ sudo supervisorctl status`::

     celeryd                          RUNNING    pid 4335, uptime 33 days, 19:16:02

-If either are not in the RUNNING state, either examine the log files in */var/log/supervisor/celeryd-stdout-xxxxxxxxxx.log* or try running them interactively as discussed previously.
+If celeryd is not in the RUNNING state, either examine the log files in */var/log/supervisor/celeryd-stdout-xxxxxxxxxx.log* or try running it interactively as discussed previously.

 Configuring Apache